DeanGilewicz/Items-Project/Readme.md

 ## Using JavaScript To Access Information In An Array

-A project that uses JavaScript to work with specific information in an array.
+A project that uses JavaScript to work thorough specific information in an array.